 Google’s total advertising revenue is up 380% since 2010, resulting in Google making $134 billion in 2019 alone.
 Both Facebook and Google are considerably ahead of rivals such as Twitter ($9 per user), Snapchat ($7 per user), and Pinterest ($2 per user) in this regard, although all monetize user data for ad revenue.

 What’s interesting here is that despite only seeing relatively modest growth in terms of new users, Big Tech companies have year-on-year posted huge profit gains.

 Big Tech is tracking you everywhere

 A big clue as to how they have achieved this lies in schemes like the Facebook Audience Network (FAN) platform.
-Launched in 2014, this new revenue model targeted at mobile users resulted in a sharp rise in Facebook’s profits: from $5.69 per user in 2013 to $10.73 per user in 2015.
+Launched in 2014, FAN’s new revenue model targeting mobile users resulted in a sharp rise in Facebook’s profits: from $5.69 per user in 2013 to $10.73 per user in 2015.

 Facebook’s Audience Network, Google’s AdMob, and Twitter’s MoPub are Big Tech’s solution for futureproof profits as the number of new users inevitably slows down.
 Instead of merely inserting more ads into their own apps and sites, these platforms extend these companies’ reach far outside their ecosystems.

 For example, Facebook Audience Network is a network of mobile apps that organically integrate Facebook ads with their content.
 This means that while you’re playing mobile games or reading the news on MailOnline, you could be shown Facebook ads that use the same targeting algorithms used to show you ads inside Facebook.